 - 3. 'Treasury management' is the planning of the council's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 4.
 The funding of the council's capital expenditure is also a function of treasury management.
 The capital programme provides a guide to the funding needs of the council and the long term cash flow plans to ensure that the council can meet its capital spending obligations. - 5.
+Treasury investments are effectively what the council does with its cash resources before it is spent on the provision of services and the funding of the capital programme.
+All expenditure of a capital nature is managed through the council's capital programme and is not covered by this report.
+The council's property investment policy no longer forms part of this report. - 6.
 The treasury management and annual investment strategy set out the council's policies for managing investments and confirms the council gives priority to the security and liquidity of those investments.
-It also includes the prudential indicators for the next three years; these demonstrate that the council's capital investment plans are affordable, prudent and sustainable. - 6.
-The council's treasury management strategy 2017/18 to 2019/20 is attached in appendix A. Whilst every attempt has been made to minimise the technical content of this report, it is, by its very nature and the need for compliance with associated guidance, technical in parts.
-A glossary of terms in annex 6 should aid with the understanding of some of the technical terms used in the report.
+It also includes the prudential indicators for the next three years; these demonstrate that the council's capital investment plans are affordable, prudent and sustainable.